 Why has this organization not been known for charitable acts not only towards its own members much less non-members?
 The lack of charity goes way back to the founder of the religion, Charles Taze Russell.
 In fact, the wife of Pastor Russell wrote in 1898, when speaking about her husband’s claim of doing a charitable work by providing food and clothing to the poor during a terribly cold winter, “We know of no such charitable work ever undertaken by either Mr. Russell or the congregation, and they are taught that the greatest and all-comprehensive charity is the distribution of his literature.
 It is quite unlikely that that winter was any exception to all the winters before and since.”

 This then was the attitude from the earliest beginnings of this religion, and, over all, has continued to this day except when the magnitude of a disaster makes it impossible for their leaders not to provide or encourage their members to aid their own as it would be a publicity blunder.
 And even at that, Witness leaders have figured out how, if possible, to get reimbursed from local congregations for any money spent, all in the name of giving back the money to headquarters so it can go to towards the worldwide preaching work which consists of distribution of their literature.

-Now that millions of people, who were once affiliated with JWs, have freed themselves from this uncharitable group, they take the opportunity, whenever possible to freely donate to assist those in need such as to those who are suffering in Haiti.
-We also take this opportunity to make up for the years we ignored the plight of this world’s needy.
-We have now joined the family of mankind with all its assets and deficits, and show ourselves to be part of it by having a charitable spirit towards all, unlike the Witness organization, who, for the most part, show a charitable spirit towards fellow believers and only when they have to.
+Now that millions of people, who were once affiliated with JWs, have freed themselves from this uncharitable group, they take the opportunity, whenever possible to make up for the years they ignored the plight of this world’s needy.
+They have now joined the family of mankind with all its assets and deficits, and show themselves to be part of it by having a charitable spirit towards all, unlike the Witness organization, who, for the most part, show a charitable spirit towards fellow believers only when they have to.